 It may come as a surprise to some visitors to learn that regulated hunting and trapping is permitted in Apostle Islands National Lakeshore.
 Unlike the congressional acts that established national park areas like Yellowstone or Yosemite, the legislation that created Apostle Islands National Lakeshore provided for regulated hunting and trapping within lakeshore boundaries.
-Wildlife in the lakeshore are managed in cooperation with Federal, State and Tribal partners to preserve ecologically sound native biological communities which include both plants and animals; to provide for state regulated and treaty related harvest opportunities; and to safely integrate hunting and trapping with other visitor experiences.
+Wildlife in the lakeshore are managed in cooperation with Federal, State, and Tribal partners to preserve ecologically sound native biological communities,which include both plants and animals; to provide for state regulated and treaty related harvest opportunities; and to safely integrate hunting and trapping with other visitor experiences.

 There are a number of harvest opportunities available within the lakeshore.
-Hunting and trapping on the Mainland Unit of the lakeshore offers a similar experience to that found on other federal lands on the mainland in Wisconsin.
+Hunting and trapping on the Mainland Unit of the Lakeshore offers a similar experience to that found on other federal lands on the mainland in Wisconsin.
 Hunting on the islands offers a very primitive experience and requires boat transportation and careful planning.
 In general, hunting and trapping within the lakeshore follows state regulations, however, in some instances, there are differences and specific restrictions.

 What you need to know:

-Bear HuntingBear populations can vary greatly from island and island.
+Bear populations can vary greatly from island to island.
 Most of the islands only have transient bears, however, a few have year-round populations.

 Ojibwe Treaty Rights within the 1842 Ceded Territory